Prajna1999/newsfeedcli/README.md

-# Social Media CLI Tool
+# Social Media CLI Tool (First look-this is a live document.
+I keep adding things while I optimize my code)

 Social Media CLI Tool is a powerful command-line interface built with Node.js, allowing users to interact with their social media account for actions like following, posting, upvoting, and downvoting directly from the terminal.